ajagtian/Perceptron-Classifier/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 # PART 1  - PERCEPTRON  IMPLEMENTATION #

+## THIS IMPLEMENTATION IS NOT AVERAGED PERCEPTRON BUT MULTICLASS PERCEPTRON ##

 ### perceplearn.py ###

 To create model file after learning from training data